 4. Flamenco Beach

-Moving up to the other small island off of Puerto Rico’s east coast, Culebra, we find one of the most tranquil and picturesque beaches of the island chain: Flamenco Beach.
-Puerto Ricans choose to come to Playa Flamenco for their beach days, so you can be sure that it is one of the best.
+Moving up to the other small island off Puerto Rico’s east coast, Culebra, we find one of the island chain’s most tranquil and picturesque beaches: Flamenco Beach.
+Puerto Ricans choose to come to Playa Flamenco for their beach days, so you can be sure it is one of the best.

 White sand and incredible snorkeling await at this beautiful beach that only a handful of tourists make it to on their trip.
-If you decide to put it on your itinerary, make sure you have supplies like sunscreen and a beach umbrella before leaving Puerto Rico.
+If you decide to put it on your itinerary, have supplies like sunscreen and a beach umbrella before leaving Puerto Rico.

-If you’re going to make a day trip on your own, you will need to take the ferry from Ceiba to Culebra.
+If you make a day trip alone, you must take the ferry from Ceiba to Culebra.
 There is a passenger version or a cargo ship that can take vehicles, but first, ensure your rental car is allowed to leave Puerto Rico.

-If you prefer to not worry about all of the logistics, you can take a kayaking and snorkeling tour around Culebra with time at Flamenco Beach.
-The tour starts and ends at the ferry port in Ceiba, and you just need to arrive ready for a good time.
+If you prefer not to worry about all the logistics, you can take a kayaking and snorkeling tour around Culebra with time at Flamenco Beach.
+The tour starts and ends at the Ceiba ferry port, and you must arrive ready for a good time.

 5. El Morro